jcsison/handwriting-recognition/README.md

 ## Instructions
 ### Training
-Before training, ensure that `emnist-balanced.mat` from the [EMNIST dataset](https://cloudstor.aarnet.edu.au/plus/index.php/s/7YXcasTXp727EqB/download) is stored within the `data/` directory.
+Before training, ensure that `emnist-byclass.mat` from the [EMNIST dataset](https://cloudstor.aarnet.edu.au/plus/index.php/s/7YXcasTXp727EqB/download) is stored within the `data/` directory.

 Run the training script using: